Meningitis types, causes and treatments

 What causes meningitis?

 Meningitis is almost always caused by a bacterial or viral infection that began elsewhere in the body, such as in the ears, sinuses or upper respiratory tract.
-Less common causes of meningitis include fungal infection, immune system disorders and medications.
+Less common causes of meningitis include fungal infection, immune system disorders, and medications.

 The bacterial form of meningitis is an extremely serious illness that requires immediate medical attention.
-If not treated quickly, it can lead to death within hours or to permanent brain damage.
+If not treated quickly, it can lead to death within hours or permanent brain damage.

 Viral meningitis is more common than the bacterial form and generally, but not always, less serious.
 It can be triggered by a number of viruses, including several that can cause diarrhoea.
 People with viral meningitis are much less likely to have permanent brain damage after the infection resolves.
 Most will recover completely.